 1 - PCB Design and Output

 The process of designing a PCB usually involves converting your idea into reality by using world-class electronic design software (Altium Designer).
 Design intent is being captured using the Schematic Capture Tool, which defines the electrical connectivity of the PCB.
 Netlist will then be generated and imported to the PCB tool, which can then be used for the layout and design of the board.
-Once the PCB design is completed, designers can then convert it into Gerber files which can be imported into simulation tool (CST PCB Studio) to identify potential signal integrity, power integrity and electromagnetic compatibility issues.
+Once the PCB design is completed, designers can then convert it into Gerber files which can be imported into simulation tool (CST Studio Suite) to identify potential signal integrity, power integrity and electromagnetic compatibility issues.
 Once the PCB design is approved for production, fabrication of the board requires files like Gerber, NC Drill, Bill of Materials (BOM), Test Point Report and Pick and Place Assembly that can be obtained from the PCB layout for manufacturing.
 Manufacturing machine software (Ucamco UcamX) will run Design Rule Check on Gerber files for manufacturability and necessary CAM editing for various manufacturing process requirements.

 2 - From Design File to Film